-- 2.29 Yorkshire Water has been actively involved in the preparation of the Core Strategy providing advice on the potential for future expansion of settlements in terms of the capacity of Waste Water Treatment Works and the sewerage system. - 2.30 Yorkshire Water has five year investment periods, and uses population forecasts to plan allocation of funds.
+- 2.33 Yorkshire Water has been actively involved in the preparation of the Core Strategy providing advice on the potential for future expansion of settlements in terms of the capacity of Waste Water Treatment Works and the sewerage system. - Yorkshire Water has five year investment periods, and uses population forecasts to plan allocation of funds.
 The 2015-2020 Business Plan proposals consider the level of growth of the Core Strategy and can be accounted for and capacity be made available.
-Completion of necessary investment is scheduled up to March 2020. - 2.31 Developer Contributions may be necessary to fund improvements to infrastructure where capacity issues exist.
+Completion of necessary investment is scheduled up to March 2020. - 2.35 Developer Contributions may be necessary to fund improvements to infrastructure where capacity issues exist.
 Once allocations are firmed up, more assessment of capacity can be made.
+In the early years of the plan, delivery may be constrained until capacity can be made for new development.